Adewale-D-A/DailyDevelopingProjects/README.md

 - [x] Integrating Google Map API
 - [x] GeoLocation
 - [x] Integrating Wordpress into React Application using Wordpress JSON API

+> for the wordpress css stylesheet, replace '.wp-blog-section-farmsmarter-container' with personal container's className to ensure that wordpress styling does not interfere with main app styles.